Personal information protection policy

 In order to protect Westmount’s tree canopy, tree cutting is only authorized in the following circumstances, and after the issuance of a certificate of authorization for tree cutting:

-• The tree is dead or in a state of irreversible decline, when more than 50% of the crown is composed of dead wood;
+1) The tree is dead or in a state of irreversible decline, particularly when more than 50% of its crown consists of dead wood;

-• The tree is located within the implantation area of a pool or, in the case of the front yard, within the implantation area of an accessory parking or access to a building, only if no other space is available elsewhere on the property for such developments;
+6) The tree is located within the footprint of a proposed swimming pool or, in the front yard, within the footprint of an access way to a proposed building, but only if no other suitable space is available on the property for such installations.

 Please note that the City may require a report signed by an engineer.